Twilight phenomenon

-At Vandenberg AFB in California, more than 1,800 missiles and space boosters have been launched from the central California coastline in northern Santa Barbara County since December 1958.
+At Vandenberg Space Force Base in California, more than 2,000 missiles and space boosters have been launched from the central California coastline in northern Santa Barbara County since December 1958.
 However, only a small percentage of these launches have created the twilight phenomenon.
 The same is true with the U.S. Navy's Strategic Systems Programs, which conducts Trident II (D5) missile test flights at sea from Ohio Class SSBN submarines in the Pacific Test Range off the coast of Southern California, or Kokola Point at Barking Sands on the Hawaiian island of Kauai.

 Some observers have wrongly assumed the missile or rocket creating the aerial spectacle must have malfunctioned or been destroyed while in flight.
 That belief stems from the appearance of the launch vehicle's contrail as it becomes twisted into knots by upper altitude air currents or wind shear.
 To date, no malfunctioning missile or rocket has been known to create the phenomenon.
 On the rare occasions when a missile or rocket does malfunction, it is destroyed by a Range Safety Officer before reaching the altitudes where twilight phenomenon occur.

 The phenomenon's appearance and intensity varies with viewer location and weather conditions—typically, clear skies with no moonlight, since cloud cover would block one's view.
 The phenomenon can usually be seen throughout the state of California, and as far away as Arizona, Nevada and Utah.
 On the East Coast, similar sightings were observed and reported during twilight launches of the Space Shuttle from NASA's Kennedy Space Center, and observed after other expendable launch vehicles from the U.S. Space Force's launch complexes at Cape Canaveral Space Force Station in Florida.